chipzoller/hugo-clarity/README.md

 ### Align Logo

-You can align your logo either to the left of the navbar or right at the center.
+You can align your logo either to the left of the navbar or in the center.

 To center,